 It’s far more effective to ask questions than try to psych prospects out.
 As for doing both…

 There’s a lot to do when selling.
 Remember which questions to ask, come up with more questions, have the courage to dig in, pay attention to the answers, understand how products and services can meet the prospect’s wants, needs, and interests, remember and manage a flow for the conversation, position benefits and value and get feedback, qualify, prevent objections and handle the rest, and identify and discuss appropriate next steps.
 These are the fundamentals.

 Trying to use a personality tool means analyzing a prospect’s personality, and then shaping your own words and approach based on that analysis.
-Whether the tool works or not; doing both in real time requires tremendous focus and effort, which is added on top of handling the fundamentals.
+Whether the tool works or not, doing both in real time requires tremendous focus and effort added on top of handling the fundamentals.

 People who have less sales experience, or feel uncomfortable with selling, have trouble handling all of the above.
 Faced with too much to do at once, they often skimp on the fundamentals (especially qualifying), which leads to less success with selling.

 We can only handle so much at once.
 Applying sales fundamentals is already quite a bit, and is far more effective than trying to get inside a prospect’s head.